cyberkeeper/QuizJava/README.md

 | 2 - true/ false     | Text     | Text   | Defaults to 1 |                     |
 | 3 - multiple choice | Text     | Text   | Number        | ; separated options |

+### Database format
+XAMPP was installed to test database connectivity with a MySQL compatible database, MariaDB v10.4.27.
+A database called quiz was created.
+The table to hold the questions was created using the following SQL,

+`CREATE TABLE `quiz`.`question` (`type` INT(4) NOT NULL , `question` VARCHAR(128) NOT NULL , `answer` VARCHAR(128) NOT NULL , `points` INT(4) NOT NULL , `multichoice` VARCHAR(256) NULL ) ENGINE = InnoDB;`

 ## Design
 The code matches the design documents supplied in the tutorials.
-There The code has been designed to be easy to maintain and expand.
+The code has been designed to be easy to maintain and expand.

+## Environment
+The code was written in JetBrains IntelliJ Community edition v2023.2.
+The SDK was Oracle Open JDK20, level 20 "No new language features".
+The operating system used was Microsoft Windows 10 and 11.
+The Jar file was tested by running in a non-adminisrator Powershell mode.

 ## Usage
 The Quiz is run from the command line.
 Run the quiz by typing,